bcurran3/ChocolateyPackages/logitech-media-server/readme.md

+**BCURRAN3'S PACKAGE NOTES:**

+* This package downloads the installer via a version specific URL.
+It should never fail unless the version is completely removed from the vendor website.
+* Nightlies of v7.9 beta available at http://downloads.slimdevices.com/nightly/index.php?ver=7.9
+* I personally use and endorse this program.

 ***

 Like my [original Chocolatey add-ons and packages](https://chocolatey.org/search?q=tag%3Abcurran3)? or my [400+ other program packages](https://chocolatey.org/profiles/bcurran3)?
 Find them useful?
 Appreciate my hard work, time, and effort?